 I earned a Ph.D. in English, with a minor in feminist studies, at the University of Minnesota, in 1996.
 My scholarly work has focused on American, African American, and Native American literature, with an emphasis on race and gender, and I have articles in Contemporary Literature and African American Review, and another about Langston Hughes' fiction that originally appeared in Black Orpheus and was reprinted in Short Story Criticism.
 My colleague Elizabeth Oakes and I founded and edited the Kentucky Feminist Writers Series, which led to three volumes, of poetry, fiction, and life writing: Writing Who We Are, Telling Stories and I to I.

 I love my profession and believe strongly that social change is best served by people with a sound education, with a keen understanding of how gender, race, class, and other elements of difference shape us as individuals and the worlds in which we live.
-My current project involves research a rather large collection of family letters and journals—particularly written by my mother and her brother.
-My blog, at http://bettybobhiatt.blogspot.com/, is a way of exploring the process and sharing some of my discoveries.
-I have also returned to writing poetry, after a long hiatus involving other work, other priorities.
+My chapbook, Tree Forms, was published in 2011 by Finishing Line Press.
+I keep a blog at http:www.janeolmsted/wordpress.com

-I’m married to a professor of philosophy and religion at a community college about an hour from Bowling Green.
+I'm married to a professor of philosophy and religion at a nearby community college.
 We have three sons, the youngest of whom was killed in October, 2009.
-This makes my work on family all the more precious to me.
-Our oldest son is working on his MFA in ceramics at the University of Florida, and our middle son is enjoying his work in mortgage financing in Louisville.
-We have two beautiful granddaughters and share our family with their mothers, who are our good friends and who are in school at WKU and at KCTCS.
+Our oldest son recently completed his MFA in ceramics at the University of Florida and is now in Georgia at an art residency, and our middle son is about to start a culinary arts program in Pasadena.
+We have two granddaughters and one grandson.